Max is attempting to climb onto a peapod rocker. The teacher walks over to offer support.

 Children demonstrate a willingness to participate in new experiences and confidently engage in risktaking.

-- Remain available for the child during play
+- Strategies for interaction (16-24 months): Remain available for the child during play

 Approaches to Learning